richiam16/MAF_Nathan/README.md

 ## Overview
-This repository contains three Jupyter notebooks related to the manuscript titled:
+This repository contains two Jupyter notebooks related to the manuscript titled:
 **"Genes required by Mycobacterium tuberculosis to survive transmission"** by Mishra et al.

 The notebooks cover two analyses: